guames/design-patterns/README.md

-# This especs is from a book, in last line of this document there are informations about this book.
+# This especs is from a book, there are any informations about this book in last line of this doc.

 ## Behavioral Patterns
 #### Chain Of Responsability